 5. Where do I put the termination resistor?

-Termination resistors (typically 120Ω) go at the physical ends of the RS485 cable—not at every device, not at the repeater (unless it’s at the end).
+Termination resistors (typically 120Ω) go at the physical ends of the RS485 cable—not at every device, not at the repeater (unless it’s at the extreme physical end of the run).

 6. What should the LEDs tell me?